Clare Island Attractions

 Napoleonic Signal Tower

 At the most western point of Clare Island overlooking the Atlantic Ocean, the ruins of a Signal Tower built in 1804 can be found.
 It was built as an answer to the impending threat of a Napoleonic invasion.
-It has become yet another tourist attraction for people who are interested in Clare Island History.
+Additionally, it has also become yet another tourist attraction for people who are interested in Clare Island History.
 It is one of a line of interlinked towers along the coast, the next one been to the North on Achill Island.

 Megalithic Tombs/Promontory Forts

-Both megalithic tombs and promontory forts are dotted throughout the Island and many can be seen as you walk along the Islands roads.
-This gives an insight into the variety of the Clare Island History sites with one fort dating as far back as the Bronze Age 5500 years ago.
+Both megalithic tombs and promontory forts are dotted throughout the Island, and many can be seen as you walk along the island’s roads.
+This gives an insight into the variety of the Clare Island History sites with one fort dating as far back as the Bronze Age, 5500 years ago.

 Blue Flag Beach